CurrentMM partners

 Live concert films across multiple artists and genres.
 Salvador Worship Live.
 Brad Stine comedy specials from Put a Helmet On through four additional releases.
 All Sons and Daughters Live.
 Gungor A Creation Liturgy Live.
 Four Christine D'Clario live concert films.
 Tommee Profitt The Birth of a King Live.
 Different formats.
 Different audiences.
 Same result, people showed up and bought it.

-Book launches at major publishers like Harper-Collins, David C. Cook, and self-published.
+Book launches at Harper-Collins, David C. Cook, and self-published.
 Brad Stine.
 Michael Gungor.
 Amena Brown How to Fix a Broken Record.
 Christine D'Clario, Prodigal Heart and Healing in the Desert, in two languages.
 Each one required finding the community first, then activating them.

 Christine D'Clario.
 2+ billion streams.
 One of the most-streamed Christian worship artists in the Spanish-speaking world.
 Distributed through The Orchard in Spanish and Capitol CMG in English.
 25 USA touring markets.
 5,000 average tickets per market in Orlando, Miami, New York, Washington DC, Boston, Houston, Dallas, Los Angeles, Denver, and beyond.

 Tommee Profitt.
 Started in a 1,400-seat room.
-Four years later, two sold-out nights at Bridgestone Arena with Live Nation.
+Four years later, two sold-out nights at Bridgestone Arena.
 14,000 seats per night.

-Live Nation.
+Working relationships with Live Nation Global.
 The Orchard.
 Samaritan's Purse.
 The Palau Organization.
 La Nueva Miami.
 Nueva Vida Puerto Rico.
-Pastor networks across 25 US markets and LATAM.
-These are not cold contacts.
-These are working relationships.
+Pastor networks in the US and across Latin America.

 Active projects in Mexico, Cuba, Colombia, Puerto Rico, and Argentina.